Contact information

 Safe anaesthesia is a clear prerequisite for safe surgery worldwide.
 Billions remain unable to access life-saving operations: an important contributor to this problem is a lack of reliable anaesthetic services.

-My current research focuses on the experience of non-physician anaesthesia providers in sub-Saharan Africa, particularly exploring how well their training prepares them for practice.
-I am also a founding and active member of the LIFE project (with team members from Kenya, the Centre for Tropical Medicine and the Department of Education in Oxford), developing novel smartphone-based training tools for health workers in low-resource settings.
+My previous work focused on the experience of non-physician anaesthesia providers in sub-Saharan Africa, exploring how well their training prepares them for practice and the nature of their professional networks.
+I was also clinical lead for the LIFE project (with team members from Kenya, the Centre for Tropical Medicine and the Department of Education in Oxford), developing novel smartphone-based training tools for health workers in low-resource settings between 2016 and 2022.
+I am now developing research in the relevance of networks to the anaesthesia workforce in low-resource contexts.